weichow23/merit/README.md

 3️⃣ How to use the dataset (use test set as example)

+⚠️ The test set's candidate pool is all the test products (51177 in total)

 ```python
 # Create an inverted index table for products"
 # It may cost some time, if you want to accelerate: